Novecento99/AlbinoAir/README.md

 ## Acknowledgements

-@olazzari for the endless utility provided
+@olazzari for the endless utility provided, Ikea engineers to have lended an hand to makers by exposing and naming the test points so conveniently